 Move discussions.
 Point to a discussion, press the Move icon, and drag the discussion to a new location.
 Only instructors can move discussions.

 View discussion analytics.
-Select the More options icon and select View analytics.
+Open the discussion's menu and select View analytics.
 You can view the entire discussion along with all responses and replies.
 Discussion analytics include average word count and responses, as well as top responses and participants.

 Delete discussions.
-Select the More options icon and select Delete.
+Open the discussion's menu and select Delete.
 You can delete an entire discussion along with all responses and replies.
 Instructors can delete any discussion, while students can only delete discussions they've created.
 When students delete content, a placeholder notes that the information was deleted.

 Doesn't seem familiar?
 Jump to the "Original" help about deleting posts.